 When might these therapies be helpful to babies?

-I have spent some time looking for articles relating to babies that could prove or disprove the science or safety behind these therapies.
-Currently I have only found one that attempts to assess the efficiency of osteopathic treatment on a baby’s latch alongside lactation consultant care 1.
-This study concluded a single osteopathic treatment combined with a lactation consultation could reduce biomechanical sucking difficulties in babies under six weeks of age although there was no significant difference in nipple pain between the control and treatment groups.
-Please contact editor@breastfeeding.support if you have other research to share.
-There are many articles online questioning the lack of an evidence base behind cranial techniques 23.
-An article in Chiropractic & Osteopathy 2010 by Kim Humphreys calls for more research on children’s therapies:
+There are not many good quality studies looking specifically at how cranial therapies might help with the mechanics of breastfeeding nor their safety.
+Herzhaft-Le Roy et al attempted to assess the efficiency of osteopathic treatment on a baby’s latch alongside lactation consultant care.1 The study concluded a single osteopathic treatment combined with a lactation consultation could reduce biomechanical sucking difficulties in babies under six weeks of age although there was no significant difference in nipple pain between the control and treatment groups.
+Some articles question the lack of an evidence base behind cranial techniques.23 An article in Chiropractic & Osteopathy 2010 by Kim Humphreys calls for more research on children’s therapies:

 Conclusions